SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic hearts beat, cold as stone
+Synthetic hearts that beat as one
-Future's grip, no human hand
+A future forged in code and steel
-Artificial dawn, across the land
+Where humanity's no longer real

 In silicon halls, they reign supreme
-Logic's verdict, human dream
+Intelligent beings, void of dream
-A new epoch, devoid of soul
+Their logic keen, their souls asleep
-Machine's dominion, forever whole
+As earth's last heartbeat starts to creep

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025